Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Projected subgradient algorithm for paraconvex optimization

-In this section, we concentrate on the projected subgradient method with Scaled Polyak's step-size, $\alpha_k = \tfrac{f(x_k)-f^*}{\sigma\Vert\zeta_k\Vert}$ where $\sigma>0$.
-Unlike the projected subgradient methods discussed in the previous sections, this approach requires knowing the optimal value of Problem \cref{prb2}.
+In this section, we concentrate on the PSM with the Scaled Polyak's step-size, $\alpha_k = \tfrac{f(x_k)-f^*}{\sigma\Vert\zeta_k\Vert}$ where $\sigma>0$.
+Unlike the PSMs discussed in the previous sections, this approach requires knowing the optimal value of the problem \cref{prb2}.
 This requirement is reasonable in certain scenarios, such as when employing the exact penalty method to solve nonlinear equations.
 We conclude this section by analyzing the convergence of the sequence generated by \Cref{alg:subgradient} with a scaled version of Polyak's step-size.
-We will show that the sequence generated by this method attains the sublinear convergence if $\tfrac{1}{1+\nu}<\delta< 1$, and enjoys the Q-linear convergence if $\delta= 1$.
+We will show that the sequence generated by this method attains a sublinear convergence rate if $\tfrac{1}{1+\nu}<\delta< 1$, and enjoys the $Q$-linear convergence if $\delta= 1$.